avacariu/rust-oath/README.md

     // totp_custom(key, digits, epoch, time_step, current_time, hash)
     totp_custom(b"\xff", 6, 0, 30, 255, Sha1::new());

+### Google Authenticator

+Keys provided by Google are encoded using base32.
+You'll need to convert them before passing them to any of the functions in this crate.

+A simple way to do this is using the [base32](https://crates.io/crates/base32/) crate.

+    // assuming AAAAAAAAAAAAAAAA is your key
+    base32::decode(base32::Alphabet::RFC4648 {padding: false}, "AAAAAAAAAAAAAAAA").unwrap().as_ref()

+And pass the result of that as the key parameter to the HOTP and TOTP functions.

 ### Misc

 If you don't want to use `rustc-serialize` directly, this library provides a